Coreoz/Plume-file/README.md

 Plume File
 ==========
-Plume File is a modular Java library based on [Plume Framework](https://github.com/Coreoz/Plume).
+Plume File is a modular Java library that provides several modules to easily handle files in a project from storage to download.
+Its goal is to provide great performance with a great Java API: it can handle files of several gigabytes with a JVM that has an `Xmx` of only `128Mo`.

-It provides several modules to easily handle files in a project from storage to download.
+Plume File that has some small dependencies on the [Plume Framework](https://github.com/Coreoz/Plume), especially to the conf and scheduler modules.

 Looking for a demo?
-Check out the file service implementation on [Plume Demo project](https://github.com/Coreoz/Plume-showcase).
+Check out the file service implementation on the [Plume Demo project](https://github.com/Coreoz/Plume-showcase).

 Architecture
 ------------